letoram/arcan/src/a12/net/HACKING.md

 The event data does not currently have a fixed packing format as the model is still being refined and thus we use the opaque format from arcan\_shmif\_eventpack.

+Worthy of note is that this message type is the most sensitive to side channel analysis as input device events are driven by user interaction.
+Combatting this by injecting discard- events is kept outside the protocol implementation, and deferred to the UI/window manager.

 ## Vstream-data (3), Astream-data (4), Bstream-data (5) (variable length)
 - [0   ] channel-id : uint8